latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 ### 5. Subnet Owner Emissions

-Before distributing rewards to [subnet miners](../resources/glossary.md#subnet-miner) and [validators](../resources/glossary.md#validator), the system allocates a percentage to [subnet creators](../resources/glossary.md#subnet-creator).
+Before distributing rewards to [miners](../resources/glossary.md#subnet-miner) and [subnet validators](../resources/glossary.md#validator), the system allocates a percentage to [subnet owners](../resources/glossary.md#subnet-creator).

-[Subnet creators](../resources/glossary.md#subnet-creator) receive 18% of alpha emissions by default, although they can reduce their cut.
-The subnet creator cut is calculated before other distributions to ensure creators receive emissions regardless of network performance.
-Subnet creator emissions accumulate in `PendingOwnerCut` until the next [epoch](../resources/glossary.md#tempo).
+[Subnet owners](../resources/glossary.md#subnet-creator) receive 18% of alpha emissions.
+The subnet owner cut is calculated before other distributions so that the owner cut can be passed to `drain_pending_emission` (there was a bug before where the owner cut was incorrectly calculated after).
+Subnet owner emissions accumulate in `PendingOwnerCut` until the next [epoch](../resources/glossary.md#tempo).

 ```rust